CalebJohn/joplin-math-mode/README.md

 - Click Install and restart Joplin

 # Configuration
 Math Mode supports a small number of settings that can be adjusted by placing a "config line" inside a math block.
+The defaults can be changed under Tools -> Options -> Math Mode (Preferences on MacOS).
 The supported settings are (defaults listed first):

 	```math
 	global: no | yes